mehul7169/schoolProjects/Gateway Java/README.md

   This program runs a two player TicTacToe game and logs the state of the board to a new file called "log.txt".
   Download and run the file, follow the commands on the terminal to play the game!!

+CrazyEights:
+  Follow the instructions in the README file in crazyEights folder.